mcdemarco/the-new-kitchen-cookbook/vegetables/ipAdzuki.md

 # Instant Pot Ad(z)uki Beans

-I consulted [Adamant Kitchen's Adzuki bean recipe](https://adamantkitchen.com/instant-pot-adzuki-beans/) and [Just One Cookbook's Anko recipe](); there doesn't seem to be as much controversy online about pressure cooking red beans as there is about rice.
+I consulted [Adamant Kitchen's Adzuki bean recipe](https://adamantkitchen.com/instant-pot-adzuki-beans/) and [Just One Cookbook's Anko recipe](https://www.justonecookbook.com/pressure-cooker-anko-red-bean-paste/).
+There doesn't seem to be as much controversy online about pressure cooking red beans as there is about rice.
 While some recipes offer pre-soaked and unsoaked advice, I can't imagine ever getting my beans soaked ahead of time so this recipe is for dry dry beans.

-Anko is red bean paste; instructions are included for that highly likely target of my bean cooking.
+Anko is Japanese red bean paste; directions are included for that highly likely target of my bean cooking.

-Makes ?
+Makes 6 cups.

 ## Ingredients